 Bottom Line

-OSHA has a number of standards for workplace lighting, both general and specific to certain types of workplaces or tasks.
-These standards provide a number of benefits for employers, including reducing the risk of accidents and injuries, increasing productivity, and reducing costs associated with lighting repairs and replacements.
+OSHA has several standards for workplace lighting, both general and specific to certain types of workplaces or tasks.
+These standards provide many benefits for employers, including reducing the risk of accidents and injuries, increasing productivity, and reducing costs associated with lighting repairs and replacements.
 In addition, complying with OSHA lighting standards can also have a positive impact on an employer's bottom line.

 Proper lighting can improve productivity by making it easier for employees to see what they are doing.
-In fact, studies have shown that increasing light levels can lead to significant increases in productivity.
+Studies have shown that increasing light levels can lead to significant increases in productivity.
 In addition, better lighting can also reduce energy costs by reducing the need for artificial lighting.
 Following these standards can help create a safer and more productive workplace for employees.